Opacity Enforcement by Edit Functions Under Incomparable Observations

 Instead of restricting system behavior, obfuscation techniques \cite{2014Wu,2016Wu, 2018Wu, 2018Ji, 2019Ji, 2020Moha, 2022Li, 2023Liu} are provided as an alternative approach to confuse the intruder by manipulating observations generated by the system via an output interface of the system.
 Specifically, Wu and Lafortune \cite{2014Wu,2016Wu} designed an insertion function, which takes as input an observable sequence generated by a given system and outputs a modified sequence by inserting fictitious events before each actual observation.
 The authors of \cite{2018Wu} proposed edit functions that are similar to insertion functions, but more powerful as they can alter the output behavior of a system by inserting, deleting, or substituting events.
 Ji $\emph{et al.}$ \cite{2018Ji}, \cite{2019Ji} extended the setting of insertion and edit functions, respectively, into a more general case where the insertion and edit functions may become known to the intruder.

-In our prior work \cite{2023Duan}, we addressed the problem of opacity enforcement via edit functions under the scenario where the intruder and the defender (that implements the edit function) obtain asymmetric information from a system, e.g., the defender observes a subset of the events observed by the intruder.
+Note that the common assumption regarding observation capabilities in opacity enforcement problems using obfuscation techniques \cite{2014Wu,2016Wu, 2018Wu, 2018Ji, 2019Ji, 2020Moha, 2022Li, 2023Liu} is that both the intruder and the insert/edit function possess partial but identical observation capabilities of the system.
+In our prior work \cite{2023Duan}, we considered a scenario in which the intruder and the edit function obtain asymmetric information from the system, e.g., the edit function observes a subset of the events observed by the intruder.
 However, it is imperative to acknowledge that such an asymmetric information scenario is often insufficient to model real-world complexities effectively.
 For instance, the issue of information confrontation always exists in network systems \cite{mitchell2015modeling, 2018GAN}, where both sides of the confrontation (defenders and intruders) may capture different information from a given system.